Paul Coakley: Priesthood

-Coakley was ordained a priest for the Diocese of Wichita by Bishop Eugene J. Gerber on May 21, 1983, at the Cathedral of the Immaculate Conception in Wichita.
+Coakley was ordained a priest for the Diocese of Wichita by Bishop Eugene John Gerber on May 21, 1983, at the Cathedral of the Immaculate Conception in Wichita.

-After his ordination, the diocese assigned Coakley as chaplain at St. Francis Regional Medical Center in Wichita from June to August 1983, and them as associate pastor at St. Mary's Parish in Derby, Kansas, from 1983 to 1985.
+After his ordination, the diocese assigned Coakley as chaplain at St. Francis Regional Medical Center in Wichita from June to August 1983, and then as associate pastor at St. Mary's Parish in Derby, from 1983 to 1985.
 Coakley then furthered his studies in Rome at the Pontifical Gregorian University, where he received a Licentiate of Sacred Theology in 1987.

 Upon his return to Wichita, Coakley served as chaplain at Kansas Newman College in Wichita from 1987 to 1989.
 He also worked as director of the Office of Youth and Young Adult Ministries (1987–1991), and pastor of Our Lady of Guadalupe Church (1989–1990).
 From 1990 to 1995, he served as associate director of the Spiritual Life Center and associate pastor of St. Thomas Aquinas Parish.
 Coakley served as pastor of the Church of the Resurrection Parish from 1995 to 1998 before returning to Mount St. Mary's Seminary in Maryland, where he was appointed director of spiritual formation in 1998.

-Coakley went back to Wichita in 2002 after his appointment as director of the Spiritual Life Center.
+Coakley returned to Wichita after he was appointed director of the Spiritual Life Center in 2002.
 In January 2004, Bishop Michael Owen Jackels named Coakley as vice-chancellor of the diocese.
 He also served as administrator of the Church of the Magdalen Parish from July to December 2004.